Kaskere/CoV2-genome-analysis-pipeline/README.md

 # bioinformatics-pipeline
-A set of shell scripts for NGS data analysis.
+A set of shell scripts for CoV2 analysis.
 Scripts are originally written for BGI, but can be easily adapted for Illumina.

 All the used tools can be downloaded here: